 The Kinghan Mission was founded in 1857 by John Kinghan, a teacher in the Ulster Society for the Promotion of the Education of the Deaf, the Dumb and the Blind, Belfast.

-In 1990, the church moved from Bethel on Sandy Row to a new site on Botanic Avenue.
+Around 1898/1899, the church moved from Bethel on Sandy Row to a new site on Botanic Avenue.
 The focal point of the new centre is the ground floor church which has been especially designed to meet the needs of deaf and hard of hearing people.
-The George Grindle Hall, named after a former Kinghan minister, is a spacious recreation hall on the first floor and is used by various groups both within and outside of the church.
+The spacious recreation hall on the first floor is used by various groups both within and outside of the church.

 Sunday services begin at 11am and tea and coffee is served from 10.30am.
 You can access the latest information on Kinghan Church services and events on their website.